 Understanding a few characteristics of color will help you understand your own coloring and help you make more informed color choices when you buy clothes.
 Attributes of color include it's:

-Your main seasonal color has these attributes and so do clothing colors.
+Your coloring has these attributes and so do clothing colors.
 When you know your flow season, to determine if an item of clothing is the correct color for you look for colors with attributes that most closely match your seasonal colors' attributes.
 Keeping this in mind helps if you've forgotten your swatch or the exact color isn't in your swatch.

 Winter colors are cool, clear and dark to light intensity.
 Think of the winter landscape colors.
 In the low light of winter colors appear darker, but on a bright day with the sun reflecting off snow colors appear pale and icy.